By JOHN SAKALA

 The Minister said at the moment, there is only one power generator (turbine) which is working at Kariba dam producing about 180 megawatts.

-“We have put all turbines on stand because if we continue to force the machines the cost will be too huge to mitigate.
+“We have put all turbines on standby because if we continue to force the machines the cost will be too huge to mitigate.
 At the moment we can limp with hope that the rains are here.

 “We had to shut down the other power generators at Kariba because we were losing water at a high rate.
 Due to excessive hit, we were losing one centimetre every day in the Dam.
 And losing one centimetre per day in hydro production is a serious challenge for continuous power supply,” he said.